DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Architecutres.md

 WIRELESS LAN CONTROLLER (WLC) DEPLOYMENTS

-- In a split-MAC architecture, there four main WLC DEPLOYMENT MODES:
+- In a split-MAC architecture, there four main WLC deployment modes:
     - UNIFIED
         - THE WLC is a hardware applicance in a central location of the network
     - Cloud-based
-        - The WLC is a VM running on a SERVER, usually in a PRIVATE cloud in a data CENTER
+        - The WLC is a VM running on a server, usually in a private cloud in a data center
         - This is not the same as the cloud-based AP architecture discussed previously
     - EMBEDDED
-        - The WLC is integrated within a SWITCH
+        - The WLC is integrated within a switch
     - MOBILITY EXPRESS
         - THE WLC is integrated within an AP